 texts, the Kamboja land is described as the land of horses

 .
 The relics of the name Assakenoi are still seen in the

-In this regard, the Encyclopćdia Iranica states:
+In this regard, the Encyclopædia Iranica states:

 “ From a more limited, ethnological point of view, "Afghan" is

 the term by which the Persian-speakers of Afghanistan (and the non-Pašto-speaking

 ethnic groups generally) designate the Paštun.
 The equation [of]

 Afghan [and] Paštun has been propagated all the more, both in and

 beyond Afghanistan, because the Paštun tribal confederation is by

-far the most important in the country, numerically and politically. ”
+far the most important in the country, numerically and politically.

 It further explains:

 “ The term "Afghan" has probably designated the Paštun since

 ancient times.
 Under the form Avagana, this ethnic group is first

 mentioned by the Indian astronomer Varaha Mihira in the beginning

 of the 6th century A.D. in his Brahat-samahita. ”

 This information is supported by traditional Pashto literature,

 “ Pull out your sword and slay any one, that says Pashton and